Changelog

 Positions page

-A new page at /positions to host philosophical statements and positions on AI, judgment, and domain expertise.
+A new page at /positions to host philosophical statements and positions on AI, judgement, and domain expertise.
 Empty at launch, ready for when positions are published.

 Koher is a philosophy.
 The website needs a place to publish positions and statements of principle.
 Each position is a dated, titled entry.
 The page grows as the practice evolves.